jackaltx/PiFarm_Ansi/readme.md

   - Setup a granafa monitor on the farmer (ansible-playbook monitor-cluster)
 - test the cluster (ansible-playbook  run-sysbench)

-# Optional playbooks
+## Optional playbooks

+the debugs, dumps, ... .

+## Confguration

+This will be high level and break into deeper details

-# Future work
+## Future work

 More later, this is starting the documention off.